ethereon/caffe-tensorflow/README.md

 This example showns you how to finetune code from the [Caffe MNIST tutorial](http://caffe.berkeleyvision.org/gathered/examples/mnist.html) using Tensorflow.
 First, you can convert a prototxt model to tensorflow code:

-    $ ./convert.py examples/mnist/lenet.prototxt
+    $ ./convert.py examples/mnist/lenet.prototxt --code-output-path=mynet.py

-This produces tensorflow code for the LeNet network in mynet.py.
+This produces tensorflow code for the LeNet network in `mynet.py`.
 The code can be imported as described below in the Inference section.
-Caffe-tensorflow also lets you convert .caffemodel weight files to .npy files that can be directly loaded from tensorflow:
+Caffe-tensorflow also lets you convert `.caffemodel` weight files to `.npy` files that can be directly loaded from tensorflow:

-    $ ./convert.py examples/mnist/lenet.prototxt --caffemodel examples/mnist/lenet_iter_10000.caffemodel
+    $ ./convert.py examples/mnist/lenet.prototxt --caffemodel examples/mnist/lenet_iter_10000.caffemodel --data-output-path=mynet.npy

-The above command will generate a weight file named mynet.npy in addition to the mynet.py code.
+The above command will generate a weight file named `mynet.npy`.

 #### Inference:

 Once you have generated both the code weight files for LeNet, you can finetune LeNet using tensorflow with

     $ ./examples/mnist/finetune_mnist.py

-At a high level, finetune_mnist.py works as follows:
+At a high level, `finetune_mnist.py` works as follows:

 ```python
 # Import the converted model's class